JLawrence04/Projects/Google_Ratings_Traveler_Segmentation/Readme.md

 - Performed dimensionality reduction using Principal Component Analysis(PCA) to improve and optimize clustering model performances
 - Created various data visualizations to gain insights on the data being worked with.
 - Experimented with 3 different types of clustering algorithms to find an optimal clustering model for this data.
-- Visualized the clusters of the different models to clearly see the trends and characteristics of each traveler group
+- Visualized the clusters of the different models to clearly see the trends and characteristics of each traveler group.
 - Utilized clustering metrics such as silhouette score, Davies-Bouldin Index score, and Calinski-Harabasz Index score to determine the best clustering model for this data.

 ## Dataset Used